Can a missed diagnosis be considered medical malpractice?

 • delayed diagnosis

-In some instances, a doctor may accurately diagnose one condition but misdiagnose another, overlook the need for a second diagnosis, or fail to recognize complications that alter or exacerbate an existing condition.
+A doctor may accurately diagnose one condition in some instances but misdiagnose another, overlook the need for a second diagnosis, or fail to recognize complications that alter or exacerbate an existing condition.

 Disclaimer: Please note that the information provided on this site is not formal legal advice, also the site does not allow you to form an attorney-client relationship.